-I've just completed my second year as Department Head and my decision to join USU and WATS feels pretty recent.
+I've just completed my third year as Department Head and my decision to join USU and WATS feels pretty recent.
 I'd like to share with you why I made that choice, in case it might help you decide whether this is an entreprise you would like to join.
 For me, it was not an easy decision to leave a job that I always felt was the best in the world in a department that has made innovative and continued contributions to the science, engineering, and management of the environment.

 Ah, but Cache Valley and USU!
 I love the place, the people, and the science.
 Having determined decades ago that the intermountain west provides the landscape and the space that sustain me, Cache Valley emerged as the place that best combines all I am looking for.
 Nestled against the diverse and gorgeous Bear River Range and looking across the valley to the Wellsville Mountains, Cache Valley combines the right mix of settled and wild: enough population for diverse friends and colleagues while surrounded by open space.
 I celebrate each morning when I take in the ever-changing views and crisp morning air.
 And the people!
 Friendly, competent, fun, helpful, energetic.
 There is a special ease of making connections and developing genuine friendships.
 After 36 years in eastern cites (Montreal, Boston, and, my favorite, Baltimore), each day feels like a holiday on which special rules apply.